The Classification and Labelling Inventory

 You also need to go back to basics and check other information sources such as ESIS and other national data bases (the eChemPortal site is useful for this), searching other SDS, and using your skills to gauge the suitability and reliability of the classifications based on this available data.

 As time goes by, and more substances are registered through the REACH process, and groups of manufacturers and importers come together to agree classifications, the quality of information in the C&L Inventory is expected to improve.
-Until then the C&L Inventory is only one more tool and is not the answer.
+Until then the C&L Inventory is only one more tool and is not the complete answer.

 How to submit a notification to the C&L Inventory